wacfeld/portfolio/README.md

 # ddy4yu
 Some of Daniel Yu's code.
 Details listed below.
+Sorted by date, latest to earliest.

+## Monopoly (C) - c.
+March 2020 (grade 11)
+- Language: C
+- A simulation of the game of Monopoly (everything move-related) to determine the most commonly landed on square.

 ## Netflix Ratings (folder chrome-extension) - c.
 June 2018 (grade 9)
 - Language: Javascript/HTML